fsmatheaugsburg-team/markdown-static-site-generator/README.md

    - `title: "title with %s placeholder"` template for the page titles, `%s` is replaced with the documents title
    - `css: "/path/to/css" | [paths]` additional css files to be included (either a string, or array of strings).
 Paths are relative to the css directory `/css`
    - `layout: "layout.html"` Use a special template for this route.
 Relative to the `/source` directory
+   - `recursive: true|false` apply route to all subfolders as well (see "basic" example)
    - `protection: {<type>: <config>}` specify a protection mechanism. e.g. `password: "123456"` or `ip: {"220.248.0.0/14": "block", "65.19.146": "block"}` (block chinese ip addresses) (not implemented yet)
    - `plugin: {name: "name", <additional config>}`, you can also supply an array or plugin configs.
  - `layout: "layout.html"`